 “The children very much lead on what we do here.”

 In addition to the core curriculum, there are regular field trips and Nexus encourages students to participate in a wide range of after-school activities; there are more than 90 after-school activities available, which are as varied as Dungeons and Dragons to taekwondo.

 The cheerful blue and white exterior really sums up the positive, happy environment you feel at this school.
 As well as providing a welcoming environment for students, Nexus has built up positive relationships with its parent community.
 This is a school where parents organise BBQs for swim galas, the school hosts workshops for parents, and the Nexus Parent Group has its own Facebook page.

 Nexus is optimistic that, while it will be slowly increasing its student body at its new larger campus, it can hold onto its strong community spirit.
-For example, the new swimming pool will have shaded parent seating and access to a parent café, and there will be parent lounges and workspaces for mums and dads to use for working lunches, while waiting for pick-ups etc.
+For example, the new swimming pool has shaded parent seating and access to a parent café, and there are parent lounges and workspaces for mums and dads to use for working lunches, while waiting for pick-ups etc.

 In terms of pastoral care, Nexus makes the effort to ensure its students are happy and settled socially.
 For example, mindfulness classes are held throughout the school, and an annual Are You Okay? mental health awareness week is run by a student council group.
 The school also embraces its international student body by celebrating a host of different global festivals, giving children the exposure to many different cultures.

 “Our families really value the different cultures represented at the school.”